trinodb/trino/docs/src/main/sphinx/develop/table-functions.rst

 - **list of expected arguments**

 Three different types of arguments are supported: scalar arguments, descriptor arguments, and table arguments.
-See :ref:`tf_argument_types` for details.
+See :ref:`tf-argument-types` for details.
 You can specify default values for scalar and descriptor arguments.
 The arguments with specified default can be skipped during table function invocation.